‘Why Am I So Awkward?’ Is It Social Anxiety, Or Could It Be Autism?

 Get to the bottom of your social difficulties

-If you’re ready to get to the bottom of your social difficulties, I can help.
-I have supported many people through interpersonal challenges—all without asking them to change who they are.
-Schedule a free, 20-minute consultation to learn more about my neurodiversity-affirmative approach to supporting autistic adults.
+If you’re ready to get to the bottom of your social difficulties, we can help.
+We have supported many people through interpersonal challenges—all without asking them to change who they are.
+Learn more about our neurodiversity-affirmative approach to supporting autistic adults.
+Or book a free 20 minute consultation call with Dr. Barajas or Dr. Goldman.